OniDaito/S9Lab/_posts/2010-06-17-eagle-and-arduino-for-teh-win.markdown

 layout: post
 title: EAGLE and Arduino
 strapline: Some thoughts about using EAGLE to create Arduino interface boards
+introtext: For the main interaction of the Animation10 stand, I've needed to build a switch.
+Not just any switch but quite a fancy switch all told.
+It needs to have flashing lights, dials and an arduino in there just for kicks (and blog cred of course!).
+Most importantly, it needs a large red button because kids (and adults) can't resist pressing them.
+So first off, the prototype.
+tags: electronics
 ---

 For the main interaction of the Animation10 stand, I've needed to build a switch.
 Not just any switch but quite a fancy switch all told.
 It needs to have flashing lights, dials and an arduino in there just for kicks (and blog cred of course!).
 Most importantly, it needs a large red button because kids (and adults) can't resist pressing them.
 So first off, the prototype.